codefridaydotorg/JavaSQL/OpenSource/README.md

 GitHub: It is built upon Git, providing us many powerful features by letting us use the platform via a Web Interface.
 We can use resources like issue tracking, project boards like Trello, integrations like GitHub actions.

+*Github is not the only platforms where developers can host their Opensource projects they however it is by far the most famous, other platforms includes GitLab, Openforge etc.*

 ## Basic Markdown format